-Some programs affect the amount of public assistance that people receive in the form of cash and food assistance from state and federal sources.
-These transfers are treated as benefits to individuals but costs to government, and both effects are included in the model.
-For example, if an early childhood education program lowers the use of public assistance by a family, then the reduced public assistance payments are a benefit to taxpayers but a loss of income to the family in the early childhood assistance program.
+Some programs affect the amount of public assistance that people receive through cash and food assistance from state and federal sources.
+These transfer programs are treated as benefits to individuals but as costs to government, and both effects are included in the model.
+For example, suppose an early childhood education program lowers the use of public assistance.
+In that case, the reduced public assistance payments are a benefit to taxpayers and a loss of income to the family in the early childhood assistance program.
+In the opposite direction, if a program increases payments to the family, there are costs to taxpayers and an increase in income to the family.
 The only net cost differences in this transfer are the effect that a change in public assistance caseloads has on costs related to the administration of the public assistance programs and the deadweight cost of the government taxation necessary to fund the transfer and its associated administrative costs.